shortstheory/dtn-unetstack/README.md

 * When we receive a failed Ntf for delivery, should we switch over to a different link or should we keep retrying on the same link?
 * How do we inform the other nodes about the ReliableLinks we have available?
 Even if an RL exists on the node, it may not actually be operational for sending messages (e.g. two AUVs trying to talk over a WiFi radio underwater).
 So we need to have some way of testing the Link between the nodes before advertising the Link.
 * Lost Beacon / disconnection mechanism?

+// Dhananjai's project: Implemented two reactive routing protocols and a non-persistent method-based CSMA MAC protocol for a small shallow-water ad hoc network on UnetStack.

+Created an underwater network-based version of a mobile ad hoc network-based routing scheme called Ad-hoc On-demand Distance Vector Routing.

+Compared the routing protocols by analyzing the effect of varying offered load, network size and the number of route-discovery re-transmissions on packet delivery ratio and control overhead